jswhit/stripack/README.md

 Python interface to ACM algorithm 772 (STRIPACK) fortran code for triangulation on a sphere.
-Includes routines from algorithm 623 for interpolation (both nearest neighbor and linear).
+Includes routines from algorithm 623 for interpolation (nearest neighbor, linear and hermite cubic).

 to install ([numpy](http://numpy.org) and fortran compiler (preferably [gfortran](https://gcc.gnu.org/wiki/GFortran)) required):